 By the 1990s, these solutions evolved to handle all aspects of business, including accounting, human resources, customer relationship management and more.

-According to our 2020 ERP Report, almost half of companies (43%) describe their project as a digital business transformation as opposed to an ERP implementation.
-While respondents were only given these two choices, most companies actually fall somewhere along the spectrum between a basic ERP implementation and a digital business transformation.
+According to our report, almost half of companies (47%) describe their project as a digital business transformation as opposed to an ERP implementation.
+While respondents were only given these two choices, we have found that most companies actually fall somewhere along the spectrum between a basic ERP implementation and a digital business transformation.

 Regardless of the type of project you’re pursuing, it’s important to seek third-party guidance.

 4 Signs You Should Avoid an In-house Implementation of ERP

 If any of these statements are true of your company, consider hiring outside experts to help you achieve your project goals: